ohmyshake/programming-tutorial/book/intro.md

 ## Sponsoring ✨
 **If you enjoy the blog, please consider sponsoring 🍿 :**

-⏬ &nbsp; For Chinese guys:
+⏬ &nbsp; For Chinese friends:

 ::::{grid} 1 1 2 2
 :class-container: text-center